kojokwakye/kojokwakye.github.io/README.md

 # ignore this.

-this is my **silly attempt** at building a personal website. front-end is not my thing
+my *silly attempt* at building a personal website.
 https://kojokwakye.github.io